 155 Mercer Street

 Seattle Rep produces classic comedies, recent Broadway hits, and new dramas as one of the nation's largest regional theater companies.
 Shows are performed at the Bagley Wright Theatre and the Leo Kreielsheimer Theatre.

 Unexpected Productions, Theatresports

 1428 Post Alley

 Unexpected Productions has been performing comedy improv since 1983.
 Their current home is the Market Theater at Pike Place Market.
-Their regular show is Theatresports, Seattle's longest running show.
-It turned 25 years old in June, 2008.
+Their regular show is Theatresports, Seattle's longest running show at more than 30 years.
 UP also does improv classes, corporate shows, parties, fundraisers, and personalized shows as well.
 Be sure to check out the famous Gum Wall when you go to the Market Theater!

 Seattle Children's Theater